Specy/rooc/packages/rooc/README.md

     .with_node_limit(100_000);
 ```

-### Limits are outcomes, not errors

 Solving returns a `SolveOutcome`.
-Reaching a MIP gap, time limit, or node limit
+If the solver reaches a MIP gap, time limit, or node limit
-is not a failure: if the search already found an assignment it comes back as a
+and the current assignment satisfies the bounds, it comes back as a
-solution whose status is `Feasible`, and only a search that found nothing at all
+solution whose status is `Feasible`, while a search that did not yet fit into the bounds
-yields `Interrupted`. `Err` is reserved for models with no solution, such as an
+yields `Interrupted`.
+The solver returns an `Err` for internal solver errors or when a
-infeasible or unbounded one.
+model is infeasible or unbounded.

 ```rust,ignore
 use rooc::{SolveOutcome, SolutionStatus};